GMOD/jbrowse-plugin-template/README.md

 Run `yarn init` (or `npm init`) and answer the prompts to fill out the information for your plugin

 - Make sure you at least enter a "name" (probably starting with "jbrowse-plugin-", or "@myscope/jbrowse-plugin-" if you're going to publish to an NPM organization)
 - Other fields may be left blank
 - leave the "entry point" as `dist/index.js`

-Then in the `package.json` file, make the following updates:
-- Change "name" in the "jbrowse-plugin" field to the name of your project (e.g.
-  "MyProject")
-- In the "scripts" field, replace the default name with the name of your project, prefixed with "JBrowsePlugin" in the "start" and "build" entries
-- In the "module" field, replace `jbrowse-plugin-my-project` with the name of your project (leave off the `@myscope` if using a scoped package name) (you can double-check that the filename is correct after running the build step below and comparing the filename to the file in the `dist/` folder)

-Now run `yarn` (or `rm yarn.lock && npm install` to use npm instead of yarn)
+Now run `yarn` (or `rm yarn.lock && npm install` to use npm instead of yarn) to install the necessary dependencies.

+After this, run `yarn setup` (or `npm run setup`).
+This configures your project, and adds a build of JBrowse 2 that can be used to test your plugin during development.

 ### Build